-When you see the double top and double bottom patterns and you want to place a trade, you can do so via derivatives such as CFDs.
+When you see the double top and double bottom patterns and you want to place a trade, you can do so via derivatives.
 Derivatives enable you to trade rising as well as declining prices.
 So, depending on what you think will happen with the asset’s price when one of the double top or double bottom patterns appears, you can open a long position or a short position.

 Follow these steps to trade when you see the double top and double bottom patterns:

 - Trading any type of chart patterns requires patience and the ability to wait for confirmation.
 The appearance of one of these patterns alerts traders of a price reversal, but until that occurs, most traders leave the pattern alone.